-As part of the discussions with the Employer, regarding the 2013 valuation, the Trustees agreed to waive the 2020 Gilts Basis objective, in return for additional security to be provided by the Employer to the Scheme.
-This additional security is in the form of an uncapped guarantee from Lazard Group LLC conditional on the Trustees continuing to follow the existing investment strategy with any changes agreed with the Employer.
+As part of the discussions with the Employer, regarding the 2013 valuation, the Trustees agreed to waive the 2020 Gilts Basis objective which requires the Scheme to be fully funded on a gilts basis by 1 June 2020, in return for additional security.
+This additional security agreed at the time was in the form of an uncapped guarantee from Lazard Group LLC conditional on the Trustees continuing to follow an investment strategy agreed with the Employer, as well as significant upfront cash contributions from the Employer.
+The agreement to waive the 2020 Gilts Basis objective was documented in the amendment dated 31 March 2015.